/ / Ch@l _ l3ng3 -+- L@ugh * ? ? ?

-In order for students to make design, as well as speak and write about design they must have an understanding of the contemporary languages, attitudes and culture of the creative economy.
-Programmers, printers, photographers, illustrators, writers, researchers are all part of that world and constitute different design teams.
-The designer should be able to communicate effectively with this team of diverse people, as well as with the client.
+For students to make design, as well as speak and write about design they must understand the contemporary languages, attitudes and culture of the creative economy.
+Programmers, photographers, illustrators, writers, researchers are all part of that world and constitute different design teams.
+The designer should be able to communicate effectively with this team of diverse experts, as well as with the client.
 In the academic setting this acculturation begins with the critique discussion.
 Students must move beyond the “I like it” comment to a discussion about appropriate design solutions.

 I’ve achieved success when a community is formed in the classroom.
 In that community there is healthy supportive competition, the uninitiated design critique, the transfer of design and technical knowledge from one student to another, the design principles are inherently understood, the student becomes their own best critic, and there is laughter.
 The ultimate success is that this community sustains itself beyond the classroom and into the professional world.